creachadair/creachadair/README.md

 a writer of words,
 a spinner of yarns,
 and a mangler of bits.
 A page, torn from a book.

+My heart is a fish / hiding in tbe water-grass.

 ---